-The second edition of the special conference “Liability of Executive Employees and Managing Directors” will be held as part of the Manz law academy on 8th April 2019 in Vienna.
-Michael Walbert will again be responsible for the conception and direction of the conference.
-With the presentations of BDO experts Manfred Guzy and Thomas Neumann this year’s focus of the conference will be on liability for tax and social security contributions.
-In addition, public prosecutor Barbara Hoffmann will share her experience with fiscal criminal proceedings.
+The second edition of the special conference “Liability of Executive Employees and Managing Directors” was held as part of the Manz law academy on 8th April 2019 in Vienna.
+Michael Walbert was again responsible for the conception and supervision of the conference.
+His presentation this year dealt with managing directors’ discretion when taking business decisions and measures to reduce liability risks.
+With the presentations of BDO experts Manfred Guzy and Thomas Neumann this year’s focus of the conference was on liability for tax and social security contributions.
+In addition, public prosecutor Barbara Hoffmann shared her practical insights into fiscal criminal proceedings with the audience.

-On 23rd May 2018 Michael Walbert will hold a one day-seminar in Vienna on crisis communication and litigation-PR together with PR-expert Bettina Pepek.
-By means of examples Bettina Pepek and Michael Walbert will analyze potential crisis scenarios and legal fields in the focus of media and present ideal communication strategies.
+On 23rd May 2018 Michael Walbert held a one day-seminar in Vienna on crisis communication and litigation-PR together with PR-expert Bettina Pepek.
+By means of examples Bettina Pepek and Michael Walbert analyzed potential crisis scenarios and legal fields in the focus of media and presented ideal communication strategies.

-On 16th May 2018 Michael Walbert will give a presentation about the Austrian Supreme Court’s first case law on the business judgment rule and the practical implications resulting from such case law.
-Further key topics of his presentation will include practical tips on liability reducing measures and insurance solutions.
+On 16th May 2018 Michael Walbert gave a presentation about the Austrian Supreme Court’s first case law on the business judgment rule and the practical implications resulting from such case law.
+Further key topics of his presentation included practical tips on liability reducing measures and insurance solutions.